Looking for the best magazines to learn English? Below is a complete ranking of 15 English magazines, organized by level from A1 to C2.

 Practice with live experts at Papora

-With Papora you get:
+With Papora, you get:

-✅ Unlimited live classes with small groups for semi-personalized attention
+Unlimited live classes in small groups

-✅ Self-guided course with 500+ lessons
+A self-paced course with 500+ lessons

-✅ Real-time pronunciation and grammar correction
+Real-time pronunciation and grammar correction

 laptop